-Once an Irish playwright with a taste for intense political drama, Ron Hutchinson now is one of Hollywood’s busier rewrite guys.
+Once an Irish playwright with a taste for intense political drama such as “Rat in the Skull,” Ron Hutchinson now is one of Hollywood’s busier rewrite guys.
 His affectionate and very funny new farce about the closed-door travails behind the frantic penning of the screenplay to “Gone With the Wind” has one big, bankable asset: an unmistakable sense of authenticity.

 The main problem with this three-handed show — at its first Goodman Theater outing, at least — is that it cannot quite decide whether to be a rollicking Hollywood farce built around the clash of titanic egos, or a sweet, affectionate tribute to indie-minded movie impresarios like David O. Selznick, whose personal neuroses didn’t prevent a commitment to quality moviemaking.
 As if those conflicting aims were not enough, Hutchinson also introduces a major serious theme late in the day — when Ben Hecht convinces Selznick that all the money and power in the world won’t buy a Jewish guy respect in the America of 1939.

 That’s a lot for a single-set play like this to hold, and at times Steven Robman’s premiere production loses its stylistic balance.
 But those inconsistencies could be easily fixed.
 And they don’t stop the script’s numerous laughs from flowing freely.
 There’s a delicious preponderance of juicy insider gags that should allow this show to snag mucho guffaws in L.A. or New York.

 When Selznick called in the Chicago newspaperman Hecht to take a crack at Margaret Mitchell’s great American melodrama, the legendary producer had already shot his wad filming the burning of Atlanta, ignoring the inconvenient lack of a screenplay.